 Patients most commonly complain of shortness of breath and profuse diaphoresis.
 Patients with symptoms of gradual onset (eg, over 24 h) often report dyspnea on exertion, orthopnea, and paroxysmal nocturnal dyspnea.

 Cough is a frequent complaint and may provide an early clue to worsening pulmonary edema in patients with chronic LV dysfunction.
 Pink, frothy sputum may be present in patients with severe disease.
-Occasionally, hoarseness may be present as a result of recurrent laryngeal nerve palsy from mitral stenosis or pulmonary hypertension (Ortner sign).
+Occasionally, hoarseness may be present as a result of compression of the recurrent laryngeal nerve palsy from an enlarged left atrium, such as in mitral stenosis (Ortner sign).

 Chest pain should alert the physician to the possibility of acute myocardial ischemia/infarction or aortic dissection with acute aortic regurgitation, as the precipitant of pulmonary edema.